Snowboarding Lessons at Chill Factore is a paid collaboration with Chill Factore.

 I don’t know about you, but I’ve always secretly wished that I could snowboard.

 Partly, this is because I’ve watched the film Chalet Girl far too many times.
+Maybe because my Mum never let me have ice skating lessons.
 And partly because I used to skateboard in my teens, so I figure I’ve got more chance of staying upright on a snowboard than skis.

 This Easter, my Chalet Girl dreams came a (tiny) step closer to reality when the folks at Chill Factore invited us to try out their new “Fresh” programme, which claims to be able to teach anyone to ski or snowboard in six hours.
 And for the bargain price of £89!